-- Blade on a Stick: You can fight with spears as well, forgoing the multi-enemy damagins swings of the bladed weapons for sake of greater range.
+- Blade on a Stick: You can fight with spears as well, forgoing the multi-enemy damaging swings of the bladed weapons for sake of greater range.

 - Collision Damage: Simply walking into an enemy so as to make them collide with your melee weapon damages them.
 However, most creatures are smart enough to try to retreat and circle around you, thus usually necessitating actual slashes.

-- Cursed Item: Like in Rogue and Nethack, these will fuse themselves to your body, making it impossible to take off such cursed armour, or switch a cursed weapon to a different one, unless your god decides to remove the curse in response to a prayer.
+- Cursed Item: Like in Rogue and Nethack, these will fuse themselves to your body, making it impossible to take off such cursed armour, or switch a cursed weapon to a different one, unless you happen to read a scroll of Remove Curse or your god decides to remove the curse in response to a prayer.

 - Dem Bones: Skeletal enemies will await you in the crypt levels.

 - Dual Wielding: Your hands are treated as separate slots, and you can wield any two weapons in them with no problems.
 You can even carry a sword in one hand and a crossbow in the other!